 TORRID HOLDINGS INC. (NYSE: CURV) SHAREHOLDER CLASS ACTION ALERT: Bernstein Liebhard LLP Reminds Investors of the Deadline to File a Lead Plaintiff Motion in a Securities Class Action Lawsuit Against Torrid Holdings Inc. (NYSE: CURV)

-Did you lose money on investments in Torrid Holdings?
-If so, please visit Torrid Holdings Inc. Shareholder Class Action Lawsuit or contact Peter Allocco at (212) 951-2030 or pallocco@bernlieb.com to discuss your rights.

-NEW YORK, Nov.
-30, 2022 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion in a securities class action lawsuit that has been filed on behalf of investors who purchased or otherwise acquired the common stock of Torrid Holdings Inc. ("Torrid" or the "Company") CURV in or traceable to the Company's July 2021 initial public offering (the "IPO").
+NEW YORK, Dec.
+06, 2022 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion in a securities class action lawsuit that has been filed on behalf of investors who purchased or otherwise acquired the common stock of Torrid Holdings Inc. (“Torrid” or the “Company”) (NYSE: CURV) in or traceable to the Company’s July 2021 initial public offering (the “IPO”).
 The lawsuit was filed in the United States District Court for the Central District of California and alleges violations of the Securities Act of 1933.

 Torrid is a fashion retailer specializing in plus-size apparel and intimates.
 The Company is majority owned and controlled by New York private equity firm defendant Sycamore Partners Management, L.P. (“Sycamore”).
 Torrid sells direct to consumers through its e-commerce platform and via more than 600 physical stores located throughout North America.